MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-EDA-quantitative.md

 | `SATMath_75` | 75th percentile Math SAT score |
 | `ACT_75` | 75th percentile ACT score |

-#### Identifying Variables in a data set {-}
+#### Identifying variables in a data set {-}

-Look through the provided chart showing the description of variables measured.
-The UnitID and Name are identifiers for each observational unit, *US degree granting institutions in 2018*.
+Look through the provided table of variable descriptions.
+The `UnitID` and `Name` are identifiers for each observational unit, *US degree-granting higher education institutions in 2018*.

-1. Identify in the chart which variables collected on the US institutions are categorical (C) and which variables are quantitative (Q).
+1. Identify in the table which variables collected on the US institutions are categorical (C) and which variables are quantitative (Q).

 #### Summarizing quantitative variables {-}

 The `favstats()` function from the `mosaic` package gives the summary statistics for a quantitative variable.
 The `R` output below provides the summary statistics for the variable `Graduation_Rate`.
-The summary statistics provided are the two measures of center (mean and median) and two measures of spread (standard deviation and the quartile values to calculate the IQR) for IMDb score.
+The summary statistics provided are the two measures of center (mean and median) and two measures of spread (standard deviation and the quartile values to calculate the IQR) for undergraduate 6-year graduation rate.

-* Highlight and run lines 1 -- 12 in the provided `R` script file to load the data set.
+* Highlight and run lines 1--12 in the provided `R` script file to load the data set.
 Check that the summary statistics match the output given in the coursepack.

-* Notice that the 2-year institutions were removed so the observational units for this study are **4-year higher education institutions.**
+* Notice that the 2-year institutions were removed so the observational units for this study are **4-year US degree-granting higher education institutions in 2018.**

 ``` r